Functions and powers of the General Assembly

 According to the Charter of the United Nations, the General Assembly may:

-- Make recommendations for the peaceful settlement of any situation that might impair friendly relations among nations;
+- Make recommendations for the peaceful settlement of any situation that might impair friendly relations among countries

 The Assembly may also take action in cases of a threat to the peace, breach of peace or act of aggression, when the Security Council has failed to act owing to the negative vote of a permanent member.
-In such instances, according to its “Uniting for Peace” resolution of November 1950 (resolution 377 (V)), the Assembly may consider the matter immediately and recommend to its Members collective measures to maintain or restore international peace and security (See "Special sessions and emergency special sessions”).
+In such instances, according to its “Uniting for peace” resolution of 3 November 1950, the Assembly may consider the matter immediately and recommend to its Members collective measures to maintain or restore international peace and security.
+(See “Special sessions" and "Emergency special sessions”.)

 The search for consensus